 The variants of the medium used for induction and elongation of shoots contained 20 g l-1 sucrose while those used for rooting contained 15 g l-1 sucrose.
 All medium variants were gelled with 8 g l-1 of agar (Thomas Baker, India).
 The pH of the medium was measured by Exstick® digital pH meter and adjusted to 5.80 + 0.1 using 1M HCl or 1M NaOH.
 Fifty ml of the medium were dispensed into honey jars of 400 ml capacity.
 These were covered with foil and autoclaved at 121oC for 15 min.

-Variants of induction and elongation medium were inoculated with 6 explants per bottle in 3 bottles, giving 18 explants per repetition with 4 repetitions for each concentration of TDZ.
-Each variant of rooting medium was inoculated with 4 shoots per bottle in 6 bottles, giving 24 shoots per repeat for 3 repeats.
+Variants of induction and elongation medium were inoculated with 18 explants with 4 repetitions for each concentration of TDZ.
+Each variant of rooting medium was performed with 24 shoots and was repeated 3 times..
 Regeneration and elongation of shoots were recorded after 30 and 20 days respectively and the rooting was recorded after 22 days. .

 Culture conditions